joejordanbrown/popover/projects/material-extended/mde/src/lib/popover/popover.md

 ### Popover FocusTrap

 The popover uses `cdkTrapFocus` to trap focus within the popover, by default this is enabled.
-The popover can be be forced to not focus trap using `[mdeFocusTrapEnabled]="false"` attribute.
+The popover can be forced to not focus trap using `[mdeFocusTrapEnabled]="false"` attribute.
 ```html
 <mde-popover #appPopoverAccount="mdePopover" [mdeFocusTrapEnabled]="false">
   <button md-button> Profile </button>